Grant Work | Visual Story Editing | Project Management: Democracy + Communism: 1. Bulgaria: 25 Years After Democracy

 - Bulgaria: 25 Years After Democracy

 Each block that crumbled from the Berlin Wall on Nov.
-9th, 1989 foreshadowed the coming of forbidden freedoms to Soviet satellite nations sprinkled throughout the Eastern Bloc.
-Twenty five years later, the promise of democracy is but an ironic whisper in the minds of many in Bulgaria, my homeland until the age of 12.
+9th, 1989 foreshadowed the coming of forbidden freedom to Soviet satellite nations throughout the Eastern Bloc.
+Twenty five years later, the promise of democracy is but a bitter whisper in the minds of many in Bulgaria, my homeland until the age of 12.

-The story of democratic Bulgaria at age 25 is a cautionary tale about transplanting one-size-fits-all Western values to a nation still undergoing social and economic upheaval.
-And there's a clear divide in the way people remember their Communist past.
+The realities of a democratic Bulgaria at age 25 offer worrisome warnings on applying singular-vision, pro-forma Westernization to a nation still managing social and economic unrest.
+For one, there's a clear divide in the way people remember their Communist past.

-That's because Communism didn't die in 1989: it lives in people's minds, surviving political factions and visual remnants across the nation — still-standing Soviet monuments, nostalgic graffiti, decaying factories.
+That's because Communism didn't die or disappear in 1989: it survives in the mindset of many, via political factions and visual remnants strewn across the nation: still-standing Soviet monuments, nostalgic graffiti, decaying factories.
 The country’s dark political past reanimates when visiting forced labor camps, also in ruins, where political prisoners once languished.

-This is because Bulgaria is still one of the poorest, most corrupt nations in the European Union, its hopes of change wilted by this chronic political instability, high crime rates and skyrocketing inflation.
+It remains that Bulgaria is one of the European Union's poorest, most corrupt nations, its hopes of change wilted by this chronic political instability, high crime rates and skyrocketing inflation.
 While Bulgarians can now freely vote and protest without much threat to their freedom, corruption has became the new oppressor to prosperity.
-It is at a 15 year high, across political and civil sectors, according to a finding by the Sofia-based think tank Study for Democracy.
+It is at a fifteen year high across political and civil sectors, according to recent findings by the Sofia-based think tank Study for Democracy.

-The country also has the most extreme population decline in the world — much of it due to post-1989 emigration, high death rates and low birth rates.
-There are so few people of child-bearing age in the nation that population statistics project a 30-percent decrease by 2060, from 7.2 million to just over 5 million.
+The country now has the most severe population decline in the world — much of it due to post-1989 emigration, high death rates and low birth rates.
+There are so few people of chil-bearing age in the nation that population statistics project a 30-percent decrease by 2060, from 7.2 million to just over 5 million.
 In other words, Bulgaria’s population declines by 164 people a day, or 60,000 people a year — 60 percent of them aged over 65.
-As depopulation further saps the nation of its men and women, visions of severe structural and industrial decay become increasingly common – and so, with each visit, I witness more and more of my country’s disturbing vanishing.
+As depopulation further saps the nation of its people, visions of severe structural and industrial decay become increasingly common.
+And so, with each visit, I witness more and more of my country’s disturbing disappearance.

-What gripped me just as much is the ennui, so casually etched on the passerby's face that it becomes routine — against this startling backdrop of rotting architecture, joblessness, and waning population.
-It seems that despite what democracy has changed in Bulgaria, the daily struggles of its populace have largely stayed untouched, trapped in a post-communist time capsule.
-But I believe hope for the country remains with those who are willing to believe in and fight for its still-nascent freedoms.
+What's gripped me just as much is the ennui, so casually etched on passerbys' faces that it becomes routine — against this startling backdrop of rotting architecture, joblessness, and waning population.
+It seems that despite what democracy has gifted Bulgaria, the daily struggles of its populace have largely stayed untouched, as if trapped in a post-Communist time machine.
+But brighter days for my country will I hope soon light its future, if those who want to build true freedom and equality continue to fight for it.